-10 Best Neighborhoods in Fruita
+10 Best Neighborhoods in Fruita, Colorado

 Wildwood Acres is a small neighborhood between 18 Road on the east and Hall St. on the west.
-Expect to see prices range from around $260,000 to $400,000, with an average about $310,000.
-The neighborhood began in 2004 and was completed in approximately 2007.
+Construction in Wildwood acres began in 2004 and was completed in approximately 2007.
 Home sizes range from 1455 to 2560 square feet.
 Lots are a good size and RV parking is available.
 The homes have gas forced air heat and central AC.
-Wildwood Acres is close to Little Salt Wash Park, one of Fruita's newest parks.
-The park is 18 acres and is dedicated to athletics with a paved biking and walking trail that winds around the athletic facilities.
+Wildwood Acres is close to the popular "Little Salt Wash Park", one of Fruita's newest parks.
+The park is 18 acres and is dedicated to athletics with a paved biking and walking trail that winds around the park.

-Located east of 17 1/2 Road and south of K 6/10 Road, this neighborhood has an entrance way that tells you that are entering something special.
-The neighborhood started in 2006 and was 90% complete by 2010.
-There are 91 lots and the last remaining homes were built in 2015-2018.
+Vintners Farm is located east of 17 1/2 Road and south of K 6/10the Road.
+The entrance to the neighborhood tells that you are entering someplace special.
+Vintners Farm started in 2006 and was 90% complete by 2010.
+There are 91 lots and the last remaining homes were built from 2015 to 2018.
 There is a beautiful pond with a playground and walking paths that wind through the neighborhood.
-Home sizes range from 1500 square feet to 3000 square feet.
+Homes range from 1500 square feet to 3000 square feet.
 Homes have stucco and brick exteriors, average size lots, no RV parking.
 Utilities are gas forced air heat and central AC.

 Woodland Creek is a smaller neighborhood of quality built homes that are north of K Road and east of 18 Road.
 Home buyers like Woodland Creek because these are classic traditional styled homes.
 Construction started in 2008 and most homes were complete by 2010.
 All homes are one story ranch style, stucco and brick exterior, 3 car garages and almost every home has RV parking.
 Central AC and gas forced air heat for the utilities.